Slap on a hat | Whakamauria he pōtae whānui te peha

 Wear a hat with a wide brim or with flaps covering the ears and neck to stay SunSmart.

 As well as damage to the skin, Ultraviolet (UV) radiation from the sun can cause damage to the eyes and the sensitive skin around them.
-The face, back of the head, eyes and ears have some of the highest levels of UV radiation exposure and a sun-protective hat can substantially reduce this exposure.
+The face, back of the head, eyes and ears have some of the highest levels of UV radiation exposure and skin cancers commonly develop on these sites.
+A sun-protective hat can substantially reduce this exposure.

 Choosing a SunSmart hat